nus-cs2103-AY2021S1/ip/docs/README.md

 Welcome to Duke Task Manager 2.0, the tired, sarcastic, done-with-life version that encourages you to be your worst self!
 Enjoy :)

+### Table of Contents
+1. Quick Start
+2. Features & Usage
+    1. Summary of Commands
+    2. Add Todo task
+    3. Add Deadline task
+    4. Add Event task
+    5. List all tasks
+    6. Mark a task as done
+    7. Delete a task
+    8. Find tasks related to a `keyword`
+    9. Update description of a task
+    10. Exit app
+{:toc}

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `duke.jar` from [here](https://github.com/porkeypine/ip/releases/tag/A-Release).